prastawa/SteeredDeformableRegistration/README.md

-SteeredFluidRegistration
+SteeredDeformableRegistration
 ========================

-Slicer plug-in for steered image registration using fluid flow deformations, implemented using OpenCL
+Slicer plug-ins for steered image registration combining automatic alignment using fluid-flow or poly-affine transforms and interactive user updates.

+The software is implemented using OpenCL to facilitate quick feedback and smooth user interactions.